lerax-chain/lerax-chain/docs/README.md

-# Polygon Edge docs
+# Lerax Chain docs

-Welcome to the Polygon Edge documentation, built with [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+Welcome to the Lerax Chain documentation, built with [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ## Build and serve the site